 Every child has a story to tell…

 According to Save the Children, in 2023 20% of of those who arrived in Europe via the Mediterranean sea were children, some of whom had been travelling for almost a decade to reach safety.
-It is estimated that 11 children died each week trying to cross the Central Mediterranean route in.
+It is estimated that 11 children died each week trying to cross the Central Mediterranean route.
+Overall the number of children losing their lives trying to cross the Mediterranean has risen to 4% of all deaths, up from less than 1% in 2014

 Why are children fleeing their homes and seeking refuge elsewhere?
 What is it like to flee Afghanistan, be bombed in Syria, threatened with kidnap and murder in El Salvador, or flee forced prostitution in West Africa?
 How do they manage these journeys?
 What happens if you are kidnapped in Libya?
 How do you get in a rubber boat to cross an ocean when you have never seen the sea before?
 Live in a refugee camp in Northern Greece or a shelter in southern Mexico?
 How do you smuggle yourself across the Italian Border?
 How has Covid 19 affected children on the move?
 What do these children hope for their future?